amartin0/Swiss-Re-challenges/challenge1/README.md

     "id": "[resourceId('Microsoft.Network/routeTables', 'udr-lab-challenge1')]"
 }
 ```
-- Server IP: The server uses a static IP, which is required to create a NAT rule in the firewall.
+- Server IP: The server uses a static IP, which will be required to create a NAT rule in the firewall in the challenge 2.

 - Firewall rules: Only one rule is configured to allow outbound traffic from the server to the internet.
 No inbound rules are added, as the default is to deny all inbound traffic.
+Addi
-Additional rules will be added in Challenge 2.
+tional rules will be added in Challenge 2.

 - User and password of the server is written in the params file, that is a bad practise, It should be read from a keyvault.